 Deb: How did you get started blogging?

-Greetje: It was a spur of the moment thing.
+Greetje: It was a spur-of-the-moment thing.
 When I was leaving a comment on a blog four years ago, I was asked to leave the name of my blog.
-I didn’t have a blog at that time, so I registered No Fear of Fashion, with no intention to ever bring it to life.
+I didn’t have a blog at that time, so I registered No Fear of Fashion, with no intention of ever bringing it to life.

 Deb: Your blog is very colorful.
-Have you always been a fan or did you grow into wearing colour?
+Have you always been a fan or did you grow into wearing color?

-Greetje: I have always liked to wear a lot of color.
-Bright and bold colours, especially reds, like bright red, purple or fuchsia suit me best.
-But I also like yellow, lime, electric blue, bottle green, Kermit green (I have a jacket in that colour), orange.. you name it.
+Greetje: I have always liked to wear a lot of colors.
+Bright and bold colors, especially reds, like bright red, purple, or fuchsia suit me best.
+But I also like yellow, lime, electric blue, bottle green, Kermit green (I have a jacket in that color), and orange. you name it.
 I don’t know why, but these colors look good on me.

 Deb: When I scroll through your blog I notice some pretty funky gold and silver booties.
 What’s the story behind this fab footwear?

 Greetje: I’ve become bolder in my footwear since finally seeing that shoes can make or break an outfit.
-High heeled pumps are my favourite, but they do not always convey “modern” so I have dipped my toe into this modern shoe well.
+High-heeled pumps are my favorite, but they do not always convey “modern” so I have dipped my toe into this modern shoe well.
 I love my gold and silver booties because they go with anything and instantly make an outfit look funky.